jbsimple/simple-patches/readme.md

   - Added a date selector to look at any producivity report within the last year.

 #### Future Patches:
+- Proper handling of users in different departments, Listing department is hard-coded for productivity page.
 - Create a proper set of CSS rules for dark mode.
 - Overhaul of CSS sizing, everything is so large that the page requires it to be zoomed out in order to be used.